SolaceDev/solace-dev-tutorials/src/pages/tutorials/rest-messaging/publish-subscribe.md

 ## Solace REST Messaging API Introduction

-As outlined in the [Online REST Messaging Documentation](https://docs.solace.com/Open-APIs-Protocols/REST-get-start.htm), the API enable users to send messages to and asynchronously receive messages with Solace messaging over HTTP using a RESTful API.
+As outlined in the [Online REST Messaging Documentation](https://docs.solace.com/Open-APIs-Protocols/REST-get-start.htm), the REST Messaging API enable users to send messages to, and asynchronously receive messages from a Solace PubSub+ Broker over HTTP using a RESTful API.

-The Solace API uses HTTP POST requests to allow clients to publish message Solace messaging.
-On the subscribe side, the Solace API follows the asynchronous notification pattern and uses an HTTP POST from Solace messaging to the client to delivery messages.
+The Solace API uses HTTP POST requests to allow clients to publish message to a Message VPN.
+The Solace API follows the asynchronous notification pattern and uses an HTTP POST from a Message VPN to the client to deliver messages.
 This means that pub and sub messages are sent on different HTTP connections than they are received as shown in the following figure.

 ![Diagram: Solace REST Messaging API](../../../images/diagrams/solace-rest-messaging-api.png)

 There are several benefits to this approach.
-First it removes the possibility of message loss which can exist when using HTTP GET requests without explicit separate acknowledgement.
-It also enables much higher performance and overall message rate when multiple, parallel HTTP connections are used.
+First it removes the possibility of message loss which can exist when using HTTP GET requests to fetch messages without explicit acknowledgement.
+It also enables higher performance and overall message rate when multiple, parallel HTTP connections are used.

-The [Online REST Messaging Documentation](https://docs.solace.com/Open-APIs-Protocols/REST-get-start.htm) has the following parts which explain the API in more detail:
+The [Online REST Messaging Documentation](https://docs.solace.com/Open-APIs-Protocols/REST-get-start.htm) explain the API in more detail:

-* REST Messaging Introduction & REST Messaging Concepts which explains the API at an architectural level.
+* REST Messaging Introduction & REST Messaging Concepts which explains the API at an architectural level
-* REST Messaging Protocol which explains the wireline details - like how to format the HTTP messages etc.
+* REST Messaging Protocol which explains the wireline details - like how to format the HTTP messages etc.,

-Because of the difference between publishing and subscribing, these topics are introduced as needed in the tutorial below.
+The REST-based publish and subscribe actions are described in the late part of this tutorial.

 `markdown:solaceMessaging-part1.md`
 ![Screenshot: Messaging Connectivity Information](../../../images/screenshots/connectivity-info-rest-messaging.png)